til-ai/til-25/rl/README.md

 }
 ```

 The action is an integer representing the next movement your agent intends to take.
-See the [challenge specifications](https://github.com/til-ai/til-25/wiki/Challenge-specifications) in the Wiki for the meaning of each key.
+See the [challenge specifications](https://github.com/til-ai/til-25/wiki/Challenge-specifications) in the Wiki for the possible values.